Committee (2nd Day)

 This goes beyond funding.
 It is the spirit of co-operation and leadership that is so important.
 It gives our students, graduates and entrepreneurs the opportunity to exchange ideas and research collaboratively with other countries.
 There is no need for the UK to go it alone.
 There is obvious strength in collaboration.
 I hope the Minister will take careful note of the strength of feeling across the Committee, including on his own Benches, that we must not countenance whatsoever and under any circumstances turning our back on these programmes.
 The future of our country, our young generations and our world-beating research and academic institutions must not be put at risk.
 The UK has far more to lose than the EU if we are no longer a leading participant in these programmes.
 I hope my noble friend will return on Report with his own proposals to commit to ongoing participation beyond 2020.

 My Lords, the mere fact that we require these amendments is shocking in itself.
 UK universities receive an additional 15% in funding from the European Union.
 Academics will now struggle to co-operate on research projects.
-The change in the visa regime that takes place may deter high-calibre academics joining British universities.
+The change in the visa regime that takes place may deter high-calibre academics from joining British universities.
 That is happening already.
 When European universities have a chance to collaborate they already think twice before collaborating with a British university, and that is shameful.

 The Erasmus programme is 30 years old.
 Are we going to throw away 30 years of that wonderful initiative?
 Hear what the Europeans say: